 I learned that the houses are Peranakan – which means pure-mix Malay-Chinese.
 How can you be pure and mix at the same time?
 Well, in the early times when Chinese men would move to Melaka for better work and money, they married Malay women, and gave birth to children who are 50% Chinese and 50% Malay.
 These mix-blood children were called Peranakans, and their parents would insist that they only marry other Peranakans to keep the 50-50 blood pure.

 We visited a museum that used to be the living quarters of one particularly rich Peranakan family and basically toured their entire house.
-They had photos of generations of their family, and their bloodline has always been pure-mix until this current generation, when one member married a white man.
+They had photos of generations of their family, and their bloodline has always been pure-mix until this current generation, when someone married a white man.

 In addition to Peranakan culture, Melaka also used to be known as Portuguese Malacca when it was a colony of Portugal.
 Some areas in downtown had forts just like Macau, and there was a Anglican church right in the middle of the town, though I don’t think many people are Christian.